23.01.2026

 0% interest

-Flexible repayment up to 18 years; repayments start after graduation
+Flexible repayment within 18 years, start repaying after graduation.

-Provides living allowances, accommodation, and can be converted to a scholarship if achieving a "straight pass"
+Living allowances, accommodation provided, and can convert to a scholarship if “straight pass”.

 PTPTN

-Depends on the course; for ACCA at private institutions, loans can reach thousands of Ringgit (limit depends on eligibility)
+Depends on course, for ACCA at private colleges can borrow thousands of Ringgit (amount depends on eligibility).

 Flat interest rate of 1% (ujrah); 0% if repaid within 12 months after graduation

-Repayment starts 12 months after graduation; 5-20 year period depending on loan amount
+Repayment commences 12 months after graduation; 5-20 year range depending on sum borrowed

-Available to public and private higher education students; borrowers with First-Class Degrees may apply for payment exemptions
+Available to public and private higher education students; borrowers in possession of First-Class Degrees may apply for exemption from making any loan payments.

 Advantages and Disadvantages of ACCA Loans